EDUCBA Logo

 Difference Between 3DS Max and Rhino

-Commercial 3D computer graphics and computer-aided design(CAD) software are popularly known as Rhinoceros (Rhino).
+Commercial 3D computer graphics and computer-aided design(CAD) software are Known as Rhinoceros (Rhino).
 It was invented in 1980 by an American, secretly held, employee-owned company called Robert McNeel & Associates.
-Rhino generally comprises of NURBS mathematical model, whose aim is to produce a precise mathematical depiction of curves and freeform surfaces in computer graphics.
+Rhino generally comprises a NURBS mathematical model, aiming to produce a precise mathematical depiction of curves and freeform surfaces in computer graphics.
 Rhino has no limits on complexity, degree, or size in translating NURBS curves, surfaces, and solids.
-It is known for creating, editing, rendering and animating graphics.
-The geometry created can also be exported to laser cutters, milling machines or 3D printers.
+It is known for creating, editing, rendering, and animating graphics.
+It is possible to transfer the geometry you produce to laser cutters, milling machines, or 3D printers.
+Exporting the geometry you create to laser cutters, milling machines, or 3D printers is possible.
+In this article, we will learn about 3ds Max Vs Rhino.

 A professional 3D computer graphics program used for making 3D animations, games, models, and images.
 It was released in the year 1996 and was created and produced by Autodesk Media and Entertainment.
+3DS Max is a factory of tools and features and is perfect for interior architecture, industrial design, jewelry models, animation models, organic forms, etc. Additionally, it serves for pre-visualization and movie effects.
+In addition, 3DS Max has advanced tools for rendering, like; Material Editor and V-Ray.
 Microsoft Windows platform is compatible with using 3DS Max.
-3DS Max is a factory of tools and features and is perfect for interior architecture, industrial design, jewelry models, animation models, organic forms, etc. It is also used for movie effects and movie pre-visualization.
-In addition, 3DS Max has advanced tools for rendering like; Material Editor and V-Ray.

 Head to Head Comparison Between 3DS Max and Rhino (Infographics)